Easy Vegan Quiche

 - In the food processor, add the drained tofu (no need to press it), almond milk, nutritional yeast, onion powder, turmeric and salt.
 Blend until very smooth, scraping down the sides as needed.
 Add the cooked vegetable mixture, and pulse a few times to combine, but don't blend - you want there to be a lot of texture left.

 - Pour the filling into the crust and spread evenly using a spatula.
-Bake for about 35 minutes, until it's firm to touch.
+Press the sun dried tomato pieces or fresh tomatoes into the top of the quiche.
+Bake for about 35 minutes, until the top is firm.

 - Cool for 10-15 minutes before slicing.
 Serve and enjoy!
 Leftover quiche will save in the refrigerator for 3-4 days.